predixdesignsystem/px-data-table/README.md

 ## Overview

-The px-data-table component defines a data table, optionally using a sub-element for advanced column settings.
+`Px-data-table` is a Predix UI component which defines a data table, optionally using a sub-element for advanced column settings.

 ## Usage